rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-app-container/manage-app.md

    ./resetCDB.sh
    ```

-### Application Container
+## Application Container

-   Creating an Application Root is similar to creating a normal PDB, just with an extra parameter.
+   Creating an Application Root is similar to creating a normal PDB, just with an extra clause "AS APPLICATION CONTAINER".
 The source of the Application Root can be an existing database or the SEED database on CDB level.

    - Create a Application pluggable database **APP\_ROOT** in the container database **CDB1**